distribution/distribution/docs/spec/auth/scope.md

 #### Resource Class

+> [!WARNING]
+> Resource Class is deprecated and ignored.
+> `repository` and `repository(plugin)` are considered equal when authorizing a token.
+> Authorization services should no longer return scopes with a resource class.

 The resource type might have a resource class which further classifies the the resource name within the resource type.
 A class is not required and is specific to the resource type.